What is a Teaser Bet with Teaser Odds and Betting Strategy

 Kansas City Chiefs +9 @ Philadelphia Eagles

-Now, you have made a major difference in the chances for this teaser bet to win.
+Now, the spread for these games have seen major changes.
 For both the Patriots and Chiefs, you have covered the two most common margins of victory three and seven.
-Not to mention the other margins of victory in between, which also command a percentage of the average victory margins.
+Not to mention the other margins of victory in between, which also command their own percentage of the average victory margins.

 Both the Ravens and the Eagles will now need to win by more than nine points for your bets to fail.
 This explains why the teaser bet can be so effective, as the higher the point spread given, the slimmer the chance that teams will be able to overcome this.